0xSTAR/yandere-dl/README.md

 ```

 # FROM SOURCE

+warning: WOAH!!! wait up a minute!
+This section is out of date and will be brought to the new version in the repo when the new release is out.
+It is recommended to get the source from the Releases tab for the time being.

 Note: Getting the source from the repository may not always result in a working version of yandere-dl, so it is advisable to get a source release from the Releases tab if cloning the repository results in failure of the application.